About AMGTA · Since 2019

 Brian Neff, Founder Member, Board Chair, AMGTA

 Brian Neff, CEO of Sintavia, saw additive manufacturing’s potential to simultaneously improve environmental, economic, and performance outcomes.
 He also recognized that meaningful change at industry scale would require a collective effort no single organization could lead alone—and that for the collective effort to work, the organization carrying it had to belong to the ecosystem, not to any one member of it.
-In 2019, Brian convened a group of organizations from across the additive manufacturing ecosystem—technology developers, manufacturers, materials companies, research institutes—to launch AMGTA as an independent non-profit trade association.
-AMGTA was deliberately not founded as an initiative inside any member company, no matter how invested.

 The structural independence was the point—not because of distrust of any individual member, but because participation, information sharing, and open conversation across the ecosystem only happen when no single company owns the room.